-6. GHG Footprint

-6.1 What is the average GHG footprint for all certified management units by hectare (tCO2e/ha)?
+6. GHG Footprint6.1 What is the average GHG footprint for all certified management units by hectare (tCO2e/ha)?

-0.23
+0.22

-6.2 What is the average GHG footprint for all certified management units per tonne of crude palm oil (tCO2e/tCPO)?
+6.2 What is the average GHG footprint for all certified management units per tonne of crude palm (tCO2e/tCPO)? oil

-1.39
+1.36

 6.3 What are the key emission sources identified by your company in certified management units?

 Land use change

 Existing cultivation peatland

 Palm oil mill effluent (POME)

 Fertiliser application

 ✓ Others

 Others

-Since 2007, UP has been engaging the professional LCA consultant, Professor Jannick from Denmark to measure the carbon footprint (Scope 1, 2 & 3) in the entire UP operations covering plantations, mills and refineries for the data back 2004. k to

-The additional factors in the LCA of UP compared to RSPO Palm GHG Calculator are indirect land use change and chemical usage (active ingredients).
+Since 2007, UP has been engaging the professional LCA consultant, Professor Jannick from Denmark to me carbon footprint (Scope 1, 2 & 3) in the entire UP operations covering plantations, mills and refineries for th 2004.
+The additional factors in the LCA of UP compared to RSPO Palm GHG Calculator are indirect land to chemical usage (active ingredients). e data back to

 6.4 Does your company have a baseline for GHG reporting?
 Yes

 6.4.1 What is the target baseline (average tCO2e/tCPO)?

 1.25

+(4 2 W/L :

 6.4.2 When is your base year?

 2004

 6.5 Does your company have an annual GHG emissions reduction/minimising target?

 Yes

-6.5.1 What is your company's annual GHG emissions reduction/minimising target (in absolute tCO2e/tCPO o percentage terms)? r in
+6.5.1 What is your company's annual GHG emissions reduction/minimising target (in absolute tCO2 percentage terms)?
+2e/tCPO or in

 5.00

-6.5.2 What is your company's annual GHG emissions reduction/minimising target (in absolute tCO2e/tCPO o percentage terms)? r in
+6.5.2 What is your company's annual GHG emissions reduction/minimising target (in absolute tCO2 percentage terms)?
+2e/tCPO or in